AWS Disaster Recovery – Whitepaper

 4. Your customer wishes to deploy an enterprise application to AWS that will consist of several web servers, several application servers and a small (50GB) Oracle database.
 Information is stored, both in the database and the file systems of the various servers.
 The backup system must support database recovery, whole server and whole disk restores, and individual file restores with a recovery time of no more than two hours.
 They have chosen to use RDS Oracle as the database.
 Which backup architecture will meet these requirements?

 1. Backup RDS using automated daily DB backups.
-Backup the EC2 instances using AMIs and supplement with file-level backup to S3 using traditional enterprise backup software to provide file level restore (RDS automated backups with file-level backups can be used)
+Backup the EC2 instances using AMIs and supplement with file-level backup to S3 using traditional enterprise backup software to provide file level restore (RDS automated backups with file-level backups can be used.
+Note: AWS Backup can now centrally manage all of these backups.)

-2. Backup RDS using a Multi-AZ Deployment Backup the EC2 instances using AMIs, and supplement by copying file system data to S3 to provide file level restore (Multi-AZ is more of an Disaster recovery solution)
+2. Backup RDS using a Multi-AZ Deployment Backup the EC2 instances using AMIs, and supplement by copying file system data to S3 to provide file level restore (Multi-AZ is more of a High Availability solution, not a backup solution)

 3. Backup RDS using automated daily DB backups.
-Backup the EC2 instances using EBS snapshots and supplement with file-level backups to Amazon Glacier using traditional enterprise backup software to provide file level restore (Glacier not an option with the 2 hours RTO)
+Backup the EC2 instances using EBS snapshots and supplement with file-level backups to Amazon S3 Glacier using traditional enterprise backup software to provide file level restore (S3 Glacier Flexible Retrieval (formerly Glacier) retrieval time may not meet the 2 hours RTO depending on retrieval option selected)

 4. Backup RDS database to S3 using Oracle RMAN.
 Backup the EC2 instances using AMIs, and supplement with EBS snapshots for individual volume restore.
 (Will use RMAN only if Database hosted on EC2 and not when using RDS)